chdask/sbt-skeleton/README.md

 ### Multi-module project in SBT
-Using sbt with a multi-module project, by default it uses the parent project eg. sampleproject You can navigate among children projects:
+Using sbt with a multi-module project, by default it uses the parent project eg. sampleproject You can navigate among children projects eg. sampleproject-module1:
+> sbt
 > project  sampleproject-module1

 You can see the versions of the projects:
+> sbt
 > show versions

 ### Intellij